fandytcc/teacher-evaluation-tool-app/README.md

 A React app for teachers to evaluate each student by assignment a colour code on a daily basis based on their performance.

-This app is to learn how to use front-end frameworks [React.js](https://github.com/facebookincubator/create-react-app), [React-Redux](https://github.com/reactjs/redux) with back-end RESTful API [Express.js](https://github.com/expressjs/express) and NoSQL document database [MongoDB](https://github.com/mongodb/mongo) along with [mongoose] (https://github.com/Automattic/mongoose).
+This app is to learn how to use front-end frameworks [React.js](https://github.com/facebookincubator/create-react-app), [React-Redux](https://github.com/reactjs/redux) with back-end RESTful API [Express.js](https://github.com/expressjs/express) and NoSQL document database [MongoDB](https://github.com/mongodb/mongo) along with [Mongoose](https://github.com/Automattic/mongoose).

 These colour codes are: GREEN, YELLOW, and RED.
 GREEN meaning all good and on track.
 YELLOW meaning slightly off-track.
 RED meaning needs extra attention.
 If a students is marked YELLOW or RED, teachers will have to fill in a remark.
 For GREEN students, teachers are allowed to omit the remark.